 We’ve owned the Robertshaw 9415 Non Programmable Digital Thermostat since 2004.
 We replaced it in 2013, not due to failure of the unit or any dissatisfaction with it.
-But rather, because we upgraded to a programmable thermostat.
+But rather, we replaced it because we upgraded to a programmable thermostat.

-At a cost of approximately $55 from various Internet sellers, this seemed a slightly high price for a manual thermostat.
-The 9415 does click noticeably turns the HVAC system on and off.
+At a cost of around $55 on the internet, this seemed a slightly high price for a manual t-stat.
+Furthermore, the 9415 does click noticeably as it turns the HVAC system on and off.
 But this was easy to ignore.
 Why?
-Because we located our thermostat well away from bedrooms or anywhere that needed absolute silence.
+Because we placed it well away from bedrooms or anywhere that needed quiet.
 In summary then, below, we offer our impressions of this Robertshaw product.

 Benefits, Features, Advantages, and Pros of the Robertshaw 9415 Thermostat